|

 to produce equipment for civil applications, based on their extensive

-experience in the military market.
+experience in the military market and an

 Using advanced in-house developed cryptographic algorithms, ORTHROS would